AplaProject/hackathon-msk/README.md

 Before the hackathon, all teams were given a qualifying task.
 This was done to allow the teams to the opportunity to get acquainted with the platform and deploy the environment for development at the hackathon.

 **The qualification task was as follows:**
-  - Study the following materials: http://apla.readthedocs.io/ru/latest/introduction/script.html и http://apla.readthedocs.io/ru/latest/introduction/templates2.html
+  - Study the following materials: https://genesiskernel.readthedocs.io
   - Download the Quick Start build of the platform (https://github.com/GenesisKernel/quick-start) and install it on a local computer.
 Find smart contracts, interfaces, and tables.
   - Study the application structure and approaches to programming using the source code of the demo applications available in the Quick Start platform build.
   - Create an interface page with a form to enter comments and a list of approved comments.